Stormbase/django-otp-webauthn/docs/customizing_behavior/index.rst

 * Adapt or extend parts of the WebAuthn processes to fit your specific use case.

-* Configure options such as attestation conveyance preference and :term:`authenticator` attachment to match your application's security policies.
+* Configure options such as :term:`attestation` conveyance preference and :term:`authenticator` attachment to match your application's security policies.

 To learn how to customize the helper class, see :ref:`Customize helper class <customize-helper-class>`.